beatriceallamand/Econ-281/Consumption and Phillips (For the future).md

 FAILS because of the same!

+What about using Input-Output linkages?
+Can I make a Bartik type instrument relating consumption across regions?

 📦 What is RIMS II?
 RIMS II provides Input-Output (I-O) multipliers at the county or multi-county level.
 These multipliers are based on the national I-O structure but adjusted to reflect the industrial composition of a specific region.